 University Yard is the campus's largest open area, designed as part of GW's first master plan.
+While currently open to the north, the Yard was originally designed to be fully enclosed.
 It is lined by a series of historic red-brick academic buildings in the Colonial Revival and Modern styles, with brick pathways traversing grassy expanses and benches located under the shade of mature trees.